Frequently Asked Questions (FAQ)

 Oxygen, ventilation & aviation

 I need oxygen.
-Is that a problem?
+Is this a problem?

 Can all patients fly?

-Airline & international medical clearance
+Airline & international clearance

 Which airlines do you work with?

-What about US airlines?
+What about American airlines?

 How long does airline medical clearance take?